o-nnerb/navigation-kit/README.md

 To map the action it's necessary to call the sceneAction(for:perform:) method which will capture the action thrown in every place that it might be listened.

-⚠️ SceneAction environment is only available when sceneAction() method is called before.
+⚠️ SceneAction environment is only available when sceneActionEnabled() method is called before.

 ```swift